Programme of Events

 The events will be open to all staff and PhD students.

-Harvest Gathering: Installation and inaugural event (approx. 3 hours) based on the HARVEST MOON research project led by Charles Holland and Cat Rossi.
+Harvest Gathering: Installation and inaugural event based on the HARVEST MOON research project led by Professors Charles Holland and Cat Rossi.
 The event will explore the question of what we gather, harvest and give thanks for today.

 Part of AROUND HERE, join us for a talk and workshop by an external expert in the realm of working with local communities in their research.
-Speaker TBC.
+Our external speaker will be announced soon - watch this space!

 Tuesday 30 June 15:00-17:00 | Online